-Jairus Collins was the son of Hartwell and Louise Williams Collins of Clayton, Alabama.
-Jairus Collins and brother Justus Collins were coal operators with mines in McDowell, Mercer, Raleigh, and Kanawha Counties.
+The Collins brothers parents were Hartwell and Louise Williams Collins of Clayton, Alabama.
+Jairus Collins and brother, Justus Collins were coal operators with mines in West Virginia counties, McDowell, Mercer, Raleigh, and Kanawha.

 Jairus Collins was a member of the democratic party.
 He was once a candidate for the State Senate.
 He also served as treasurer of the Episcopal Church at Bramwell.
-In 1902, he married Miss Blanch Dudley (1881 - 1910 ).
+In 1902, he married Miss Blanche Dudley ( 1881 - 1910 ).
 They were maried in the town of Bramwell, WV.
-They had two children Jairus, Jr. and daughter Virginia C. Juirus Collins Burial: Spring Hill Cemetery Charleston Kanawha County West Virginia, USA.
+They had two children Jairus, Jr. and daughter Virginia C.

 In 1893 Justus Collins opened the Collins Colliery in Glen Jean, Fayette County, WV.
 He also opened the Whipple mine near Mount Hope, WV and the Greenbrier Coal & Coke.
 He built two octagonal company stores.
 The WHIPPLE COMPANY STORE remains a local landmark.
 Justus Collins left the West Virginia coalfields as his business interests grew.
 He moved his family first to Charleston, WV and then to Cincinnati, OH.